Alarm Profiles and Thresholds

 Tiered Thresholds

-Alarm history reflects all alarms for active thresholds (Minor, Major, and Critical) assigned to a port.
-See example of Alarm History below.
+The Monitoring Alarms report reflects all alarms for active thresholds (Minor, Major, and Critical) assigned to a port.
+See example of Monitoring Alarms below.
 For more information on reports, see Reporting.

 Create a new alarm profile